 - Once you get the bottom of the screen pulled out, pull down and out and the top will come out.

-Inserting the screen is the reverse of the previous four steps except use the screwdriver, or your fingers so press the bottom of the screen in once you have the top part in.
+Inserting the screen is the reverse of the previous four steps, but use the screwdriver or your fingers to press the bottom of the screen in once you have the top part in.
 Remember the top of the screen is the side with those leaf springs.

 Window screens come in a variety of strengths.
 I use the pet-resistant screening.
 There's also standard screening and a wrinkle-free (wrinkle-resistant screen).
 They all work, but the pet-resistant screen will not shred as easily as the standard one.
 For about $20 per roll (at the time of this writing 2017), it might be worth it to a pet owner.
 The pet-resistant screen will not resist Fido from bounding through it!
 It will not resist your cat climbing up it!
 It will hold up longer to these attacks, but not forever.

-Choose an area where you can work with a flat surface (e.g. driveway, pool table, ping pong table, front room floor, etc.) Depending on the object you are re-screening, choose an appropriate size area.
+Choose an area where you can work with a flat surface (e.g. driveway, pool table, ping pong table, front room floor, etc.).
+Depending on the object you are re-screening, you must choose an appropriate size area.